yoanmalie/d8-theming-guide/core-themes/README.md

 The four Drupal 8 **core** themes live inside the `core/themes` folder.
 As part of the Drupal 8 Mobile Initiative all of Drupal core's themes have been converted to a  responsive design.

+> **NOTE** Stark had a stylesheet inside the theme to make sure the regions were responsive.
+However, this stylesheet got removed.
+Read more on this in the Stark section.

 - **bartik**: *A flexible, recolorable theme with many regions and a responsive, mobile-first layout.*
 - **seven**: *The default administration theme for Drupal 8 was designed with clean lines, simple blocks, and sans-serif font to emphasize the tools and tasks at hand.*
 - **stark**: *An intentionally plain theme with almost no styling to demonstrate default Drupal’s HTML and CSS.*